Jadamso/Rbooks/docs/03-ROLS.md

 ##  6.41594246  0.02093466
 ```

-To qualitatively analyze the ''Goodness of fit'', we plot our predictions.
+To qualitatively analyze the ''Goodness of fit'' of our model, we plot our predictions.

 ``` r
 # Plot Data and Predictions